-The college facilitates travel to and from any school-based compulsory attendance events for the following schools: Perth Modern, John Curtin College of the Arts, Shenton College, Churchlands Senior High School, and Bob Hawke College.
-For students attending any other school, the college will endeavour to facilitate attendance but due to the potential distance of travel it may not be possible.
+The college facilitates travel to and from any school-arranged compulsory attendance events for the following schools: Perth Modern, John Curtin College of the Arts, Shenton College, Churchlands Senior High School and Bob Hawke College.
+For students at any other school, the college will endeavour to facilitate attendance but due to the potential distance of travel it may not be possible.

-The college will make every attempt to cater for student travel to other sporting, leisure, or academic activities but this is not always possible.
-Due to the number of students possibly requesting drives, students are only encouraged to sign up to one approved extracurricular activity requiring college transport more is encouraged if separate transport can be arranged through parents of teammates.
+The college will make every attempt to cater for student travel to other sporting, leisure or academic activities but this is not always possible.

-The college tries to maintain a travel radius of up to 8-10kms from the college for non-school related events, but trips inside this radius are still dependent upon availability of staff and vehicles.
+The college tries to maintain a travel radius of up to 10km from the college for non-school related events, but trips inside this radius are still dependent upon availability of staff and vehicles.